 To achieve this more tailored and relevant approach:

 - We may carry out desk and online research.
-This involves reviewing sources of publicly available information, such as business websites, geographic and demographic information and news articles, to try and build up a profile of your interests and preferences.
+This involves reviewing sources of publicly available information, such as business websites, geographic and demographic information and news articles, to try and build up a picture of your interests and preferences.

 - We may also carry out wealth screening.
 This is a process which uses a trusted third-party partner to automate some of this work by screening your name and address details against publicly available information.
 The third party doing this work will only use your data to help us with our fundraising.
 It cannot use your data for any other purposes.
 We never share any of your financial transactions with BRF with this third party.

-You can opt out of your data being used for profiling and wealth screening at any time or ask for an explanation of what we do by emailing dataprotection [at] brf.org.uk with the subject line 'Please stop analysis of my data' or by writing to our Data Protection team at BRF, 15 The Chambers, Vineyard, Abingdon OX14 3FE, or calling us on 01865 319700.
+You can opt out of your data being used for research and wealth screening at any time or ask for an explanation of what we do by emailing dataprotection [at] brf.org.uk with the subject line 'Please stop analysis of my data' or by writing to our Data Protection team at BRF, 15 The Chambers, Vineyard, Abingdon OX14 3FE, or calling us on 01865 319700.

 What is our legal basis for processing data?